ElementsProject/elements/doc/elements-tx-format.md

 Serialized format: `[header][value]`

 A header byte of `0x00` indicates a “null” value with no subsequent bytes.
-A header byte of `0x01` indicates an “explicit” value with the following 32 bytes denoting the key used to generate the assetID (little endian).
+A header byte of `0x01` indicates an “explicit” value with the following 32 bytes denoting the key used to generate the assetID (little-endian).
 A header byte of `0x0a` or `0x0b` indicates a blinded value encoded as a compressed elliptic curve point.
-With the least significant bit of the header byte denoting the least significant bit of the y-coordinate, and the remaining 32 bytes denoting the x-coordinate (big endian).
+With the least significant bit of the header byte denoting the least significant bit of the y-coordinate, and the remaining 32 bytes denoting the x-coordinate (big-endian).
 The point must be a point on the curve.

 #### ConfidentialAmount

 Serialized format: `[header][value]`

 A header byte of `0x00` indicates a “null” value with no subsequent bytes.
-A header byte of `0x01` indicates an “explicit” value with the following 8 bytes denoting a 64-bit value (big endian).
+A header byte of `0x01` indicates an “explicit” value with the following 8 bytes denoting a 64-bit value (big-endian).
 This value must be between 0 and `MAX_MONEY` inclusive.
 A header byte of `0x08` or `0x09` indicates a blinded value encoded as a compressed elliptic curve point.
-With the least significant bit of the header byte denoting the least significant bit of the y-coordinate, and the remaining 32 bytes denoting the x-coordinate (big endian).
+With the least significant bit of the header byte denoting the least significant bit of the y-coordinate, and the remaining 32 bytes denoting the x-coordinate (big-endian).
 The point must be a point on the curve.

 #### ConfidentialNonce
 Serialized format: `[header][value]`

 A header byte of `0x00` indicates a “null” value with no subsequent bytes.
-A header byte of `0x01` indicates an “explicit” value with the following 32 bytes denoting a value (big endian).
+A header byte of `0x01` indicates an “explicit” value with the following 32 bytes denoting a value (big-endian).
 A header byte of `0x02` or `0x03` indicates a compressed elliptic curve point.
-With the least significant bit of the header byte denoting the least significant bit of the y-coordinate, and the remaining 32 bytes denoting the x-coordinate (big endian).
+With the least significant bit of the header byte denoting the least significant bit of the y-coordinate, and the remaining 32 bytes denoting the x-coordinate (big-endian).
 This point is not required to be on the curve.

 #### Proof
 Serialized format: `[length][value]`

-The length is a VarInt, and specifies the number of bytes in the subsequent value (big endian).
+The length is a VarInt, and specifies the number of bytes in the subsequent value (big-endian).
 A length of `0x00` signifies a "null" value with no subsequent bytes.

 ## Examples